Niche Transports

 Perhaps Venice is a special case because it has so many "water streets" that for much of the city boats are the only viable option.
 Far more cities feature just a handful of watery routes where within the overall scheme of things the water transports perform just a secondary rôle.
 (Plus, sometimes leisure-orientated tourist services too).

 London's river buses should not be confused with the Woolwich Ferry which links the north and south riverbanks but does not serve other destinations along the river.
-This ferry is completely free at point of use - but then it dates from an age when things were done for 'the social good'.
+This ferry is completely free at point of use - but then it dates from an age when things were done for the social good.
 (It is funded via local government).

 See text for picture information.
 See text for picture information.